casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ### 3.1 Runs

 As mentioned above, the objective of this use case is to have a climatology of river discharge in three points of the Nam Ngum River, for which a simulation of 30 years needs to be done.
-Before we proceed with the run, we must initialize the LISFLOOD model of the catchment and warmup the state variables.
+Before we proceed with the run, we must both initialize the LISFLOOD model of the catchment and warmup the state variables.
 In total, we will simulate three runs:

 * An **initialization run** to estimate the average discharge in the river network (required by the kinematic wave split routing) and the average inflow in the lower groundwater zone (required to estimate the initial conditions of the lower groundwater zone).
 Please, read this [link](https://ec-jrc.github.io/lisflood-code/3_step5_model-initialisation/) for further information on LISFLOOD initialization.
 * A **warm-up run** to estimate the state variables at the beginning of the period of interest.
 This run is not mandatory for a simulation like ours.
 It is done here only to show how the end states of a simulation can be applied as the initial conditions of a succeeding simulation.
-A simpler and more common approach is to simulate the main run with default initial conditions and to discard the first few years of the results, assuming that the results at the beginning of the simulation are not reliable due to the unrealistic initial conditions.
+A simpler and more common approach is to simulate the main run with default initial conditions and to discard the first few years of the results, assuming that the results at the beginning of the simulation are not reliable due to unrealistic initial conditions.
 * The actual **30-year run**.

-Figure 1 shows the extent of these three simulations in our case study.
-The meteorological data spans from January 1st 1979 to January 1st 2020, so 41 years of data are available.
+The following figure shows the extent of these three simulations in our case study.
+The meteorological data spans from 01-01-1979 to 31-12-2019, so 41 years of data are available.
 It is recommended that the initialization run be as long as possible; therefore, the 41 years of data are used for this run.
 To warm up the model we use the first 11 years of data (1979-1990) and the remaining 30 years are used for the actual run.

 ![Run explanation](images/3_run_explanation.png)